 With a limited set of ELM coil power supplies and both the ECRH and ICRF H&CD systems commissioned in PFPO-1, it will be possible to begin to develop advanced control schemes for several MHD instabilities and for error field correction.
 Depending on the level of error fields found in ITER due to coil manufacturing and installation tolerances, it may already be necessary to correct for error fields with the external correction coils at low plasma current to avoid low density locked modes in the current rise [Buttery, 2000; Luxon, 2003].
 The correction of small, non-axisymmetric magnetic fields in a tokamak generated by the real three-dimensional, non-toroidally-continuous nature of device components is important to maximize plasma performance and yield superior plasma stability.
-These 'error fields, and such amplification can itself be dynamic in nature (time varying in amplitude and toroidal phase).
+These 'error fields' can change in time throughout the plasma pulse duration.
+The plasma itself can amplify such fields, and such amplification can itself be dynamic in nature (time varying in amplitude and toroidal phase).
 Typically, the most deleterious error fields have toroidal mode number n = 1, with varied poloidal field spectra.